 - Find various ways to prepare for a career

 - Gather ideas for volunteer, seasonal, part-time, and internship/coop opportunities related to a specific field.

-- Learn more about an organization or place of employment that you might consider working for in the future
+- Research organizations or places of employment that you might consider working for in the future

 - Polish your communication and interviewing skills and gain confidence for a later job interview

-Utilizing connections you already have (friends, family, professors, career counselors, social network connections, the RIT Career Center’s Professional Network of alumni, professional associations, professional clubs or organizations, LinkedIn, etc.), look for people to interview who:
+Utilizing connections you already have (friends, family, professors, career counselors, social network connections, professional associations, professional clubs or organizations, LinkedIn, etc.), look for people to interview who:

 - Work in career areas that you are interested in

 - Work in settings that you like